amany9000/extract-rag/README.md

 4. **Customize the response generation**: You can modify the `response_system_prompt` to change how the agent formulates its responses.
 This allows you to adjust the agent's personality or add specific instructions for answer generation.

-5. **Modify prompts**: Update the prompts used for user query routing, research planning, query generation and more in `src/retrieval_graph/prompts.py` to better suit your specific use case or to improve the agent's performance.
-You can also modify these directly in LangGraph Studio.
-For example, you can:

-  * Modify system prompt for creating research plan (`research_plan_system_prompt`)
-  * Modify system prompt for generating search queries based on the research plan (`generate_queries_system_prompt`)

 6. **Change the language model**: Update the `response_model` in the configuration to use different language models for response generation.
 Options include various Claude models from Anthropic, as well as models from other providers like Fireworks AI.

 7. **Extend the graph**: You can add new nodes or modify existing ones in the `src/retrieval_graph/graph.py` file to introduce additional processing steps or decision points in the agent's workflow.